containerum/containerum/README.md

 ```

-> Note 2: To launch deployments in Containerum you need to have an application node.
+> Note 2: To create deployments in Containerum you need to have an application node.
 In case you use only one node, make sure it is labeled as `slave`.
 To add the label, run:

 ```
 kubectl label node ubuntu-01 role=slave